 If you can measure it, you can improve it.
 Each successful job you complete becomes another feather in your cap.
 Every article you write, every proposal that’s accepted, and every other success you score will become the fuel that drives you to keep up the good work.

-- It benchmarks your performance.
-As you rack up successes, you’ll quickly discover which tasks are easier or more difficult to focus on.
-Completing work more effectively will open up time in your schedule for other things, like Super Smash Bros.
+Tracking your success also helps you benchmark your performance.
+As you rack up successes, you’ll discover which tasks are easier or more difficult to focus on.
+Completing work more effectively will open up time in your schedule for other things.

-- You can focus on what's important.
-Not every freelance gig is a good use of your time and talents.
-Sometimes it's the job itself that's the real distraction, and if it’s sapping your energy, then that’s a sign you should focus more on projects you’re passionate about.
+FYI: Not every freelance gig is a good use of your time and talents.
+Sometimes the job itself is the real distraction, and if it’s sapping your energy, that’s a sign you should focus more on projects you’re passionate about.

 Learning to manage your time is a skill, and you will continue to improve as you remain mindful of how and where you spend your time.
-At the end of the day, I promise that the rewards of effectively managing your time are well worth the process.
+At the end of the day, the rewards of effectively managing your time are well worth the process.